Home on the Hillside, and home of the first breakfast cereal.

+In its lifetime, the Jackson Sanatorium has had many names and uses.
 First, it was a rehabilitative health center, where Dr. James Caleb Jackson created the first breakfast cereal.
 After the Civil War, American icons visited its halls.

 Jackson encouraged a diet heavy in fruits, vegetables and unprocessed grains to supplement hydrotherapy.
 For a source of grain, he made tough, bland nuggets from bran and graham flour, called granula, and made them chewable by soaking them overnight.
 In 1887, John Kellogg created a biscuit made of oats, wheat and corn meal.
 He called it biscuit Granula, so Dr. Jackson sued his colleague for infringement of the name.
 They settled the case by changing the name to granola.